trineoo/stereo/README.md

 ```
 ## Application and Scrips
 ### stereoTuner
 Application for tuning the disaprity map.
 Using the stereoBM object and WLS filter from openCV.
-The GUI is based on
+The GUI is a modified version of the repository [stereo-tuner](https://github.com/guimeira/stereo-tuner).
+Remember to rectify the images in beforehand, you're welcome.
+It is a simple little GTK application that can be used to tune parameters for the OpenCV Stereo Vision algorithms.

 ```bash
 mkdir build